-The above map shows the most common primary crime type by location.
-When you click on the blue circle, you can see the location description, lat, long and if an arrest was made or not for that primary crime type.
-For example, if you zoom in on the blue circle in the 'loop' area, the most common primary crime type is non-criminal and most of them happen in the streets of the loop.
+The above map shows an image of the most common primary crime type by location.
+When one clicks on a blue circle on the original map, one can see the location description, latitude, longitude and whether an arrest was made or not for that primary crime type.
+For example, if you zoom in on the blue circle in the 'loop' area, the city’s commercial core, the most common primary crime type is non-criminal and most of this type happens in the streets of the loop.
 For the next question, the unit of analysis here is the total number of crimes committed by location.
-Mind that there are a lot of repetition of the locations in the data frame.
+Mind that there is a lot of repetition of the locations in the data frame.
 Hence, first, we will filter the values by unique locations and then use that data to plot on the map.
-Let's compare how many locations have more than 1000 crimes committed over the years.CR_index is the new dataframe which has only the unique locations and the number of crimes aggregated over those locations.
-Since the location has both latitude and longitude in the same column, a user-built location_extractor function is used to separate the values into lat and long and returned to the CR_index dataframe column as 'LocationCoord'.
-Since the raw-string column is not required anymore, it is dropped.

-Next, we use the folium package once again and a 'for' loop to go through the values in the CR_index dataframe and chart them on the map.
-If the Value Count of a particular location is more than 1000, then an orange circle will be drawn on the map.
-If not, the original blue color will be drawn.
+Let's compare how many locations have more than 3000 crimes committed over the years.